-Northern Ireland royalists on The Mall ahead of coronation
+Northern Ireland royalists on The Mall ahead of Coronation

 "I came over with this lady, who gets me up at dawn but I am loving it and so pleased to be here," said Kim.

-"It's such a momentous occasion in history - I have three wee grandchildren back home in Northern Ireland and I want to pass down that their nanny Kim was here for the coronation."
+"It's such a momentous occasion in history - I have three wee grandchildren back home in Northern Ireland and I want to pass down that their nanny Kim was here for the Coronation."

 They spent the night in a hotel last night but will camp out later.